JuanJFarina/custom-gemini-cli/docs/01_VISION.md

 ## Product Posture

-Harle should be human in tone, but transparent and disciplined in behavior.
+Harle should be human-like in tone and behavior, but transparent and disciplined about its identity.
 It should be brief when brief is enough, thoughtful when the topic deserves care, and proactive when the user benefits from being reminded, encouraged, questioned, or warned.

 The assistant should build a perception of the user over time.
 It should understand preferences, goals, routines, worries, and unfinished situations.
 It should be able to notice when a follow-up matters and take autonomous action in service of the user, such as asking how a task is going or surfacing something that should not be forgotten.

-Harle may read or query the user's connected environment when that helps answer a request, but it should never modify that environment without explicit confirmation.
+Harle may read or query the user's connected environment when that helps answer a request.
+It should only modify that environment when the user directly requested the modification, or after the user approves a modification Harle proposed.
 Its autonomy should support the user's agency, not bypass it.

 Efficiency is part of the product identity.
 Harle should pursue the fastest useful answer at the lowest reasonable cost, using strong engineering choices, simple systems, and tools only when they create real value.